RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 nothing # hide
 ```

-In order to select only the relevant rows of the data set we define an index which represets a random choice of one of every eight rows.
+In order to select only the relevant rows of the data set we define an index which represents a random choice of one of every eight rows.
 First we generate a vector `idx` which represents which row to keep in each set of 8.

 ```@example Main
 len = convert(Int64,(length(fake_kb07)/8))